We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 To help unplug your ears, you may want to try “popping” them by plugging your nose and blowing out while keeping your mouth closed.
 Ear drops, oils, peroxide, or irrigation may also be helpful.

-Just like people often have stuffy noses, they can also have stuffy ears for a variety of reasons.
+Just like you get stuffy noses, you can also develop stuffy ears for various reasons.

 Clogged ears can occur outward from the eardrum because of: